mui/material-ui/docs/data/material/customization/how-to-customize/how-to-customize.md

 #### Dynamic CSS

 :::warning
-⚠️ Note that if you are using TypeScript you will need to update the prop's types of the new component.
+If you are using TypeScript, you will need to update the prop's types of the new component.
 :::

 {{"demo": "DynamicCSS.js", "defaultCodeOpen": false}}